nabeelxy/ai-security-guide/ai_for_security/web_security/reviews/bma_acsac_2025.md

 ---

 ### What is this paper about?
 This paper addresses the research gap concerning the lack of a comprehensive, generic defense framework against **Web-based Behavior Manipulation Attacks (BMAs)**, such as scareware and tech support scams,.
-While Information Harvesting Attacks (IHAs), like phishing, have received significant attention, BMAs exploit human decision-making vulnerabilities and remain a formidable financial threat,,.
-The work introduces **Pixel Patrol 3D (PP3D)**, the first end-to-end browser framework designed to discover, detect, and defend against these social engineering attacks in real time by analyzing webpage content visually,,.
+While Information Harvesting Attacks (IHAs), like phishing, have received significant attention, BMAs exploit human decision-making vulnerabilities and remain a formidable financial threat.
+The work introduces **Pixel Patrol 3D (PP3D)**, the first end-to-end browser framework designed to discover, detect, and defend against these social engineering attacks in real time by analyzing webpage content visually.

 ---